Hanners, Merriman Double Up In Ohio Gray Finals

 Merriman’s three-year-old title came with Howaboutayankee in the Colt Pace Gray Championship.

-“We hoped to get away towards the front, but he’s gritty and tough, and if he’s good he can come first up and he was good tonight,” said trainer K. Dean Glispie.
+“We hoped to get away towards the front, but he’s gritty and tough, and if he’s good, he can come first-up, and he was good tonight,” said trainer K. Dean Glispie.
 “When he made the front, I was feeling confident.”

-Beaueastel overcame the far outside sixth post position to win the Three-Year-Old Colt Trot Gray Championship.
-Peter Wrenn took the 2-5 favourite to the lead just past the quarter pole and shook of a challenge from Gypsy Hill and Tyler Smith around the final turn, cruising to a two-length victory in 1:58.2.
+Peter Wrenn took the 2-5 favourite to the lead just past the quarter pole and shook off a challenge from Gypsy Hill and Tyler Smith around the final turn, cruising to a 1-3/4-length victory in 1:58.2.
 Gypsy Hill finished second with Tts Magnum Force third.

-Beaueastel was tied in points for the final spot into the Scarlet Championship but ended up in the Gray Championship.
-“We were happy to be in the Gray Championship,” said trainer Melanie Wrenn.
-“We landed here, and we are super happy.”
-Wrenn says it is a miracle that the horse made it to the championship after missing a couple of weeks due to an injury in August.
+Wrenn said it is a miracle that the horse made it to the championship after missing a couple of weeks due to an injury in August.

 Beaueastel is owned by Wrenn Racing and was bred by MT Pockets Stables.

 In the three-year-old championship for filly pacers, Dan Noble and Calypso Pearl won a three-way battle for the lead heading to the quarter, taking control and cruising to an easy three-length victory in 1:55.
-The daughter of Fear The Dragon was never really challenged through quarters of :27.2, :56.1, and 1:24.4.
-Zuma Beach rallied down the stretch to finish second with Bad Girls Racing third.

 Like Beaueastel, Calypso Pearl was also tied in points for the final Scarlet Championship spot.
 Noble said they would have liked to have been in the Scarlet Championship, but it worked out for the best.
-“She likes to keep trucking and when she is really good, she just keeps going.”

 Tags